 “When you have eliminated the impossible, whatever remains, however improbable, must be the truth.” — Arthur Conan Doyle, 1890

-After all, these are individuals who can (and have) misled the public by spinning the facts, duped investors by overplaying a hand, and duped authorities by cooking the books.
+After all, there are legions of examples of individuals who can (and have) misled the public by spinning the facts, bamboozled investors by overplaying a hand, and duped authorities by cooking the books.

-Again and again we see examples of the market rewarding those who play fast and loose with the facts.
+Again and again, we see examples of the market rewarding those who play fast and loose with the facts.
 Until it doesn’t.
 Theranos.
 WeWork.
-Nikola.
+FTX.

 It’s easy to construct a sexy story—to get people to believe something they already want to believe.
 A miracle testing process.
-High value of coworking spaces.
-A competitor to an electric vehicle company.
+The high value of coworking spaces.
+An endless supply of digital money.

 But pull one thread and the entire story begins to unravel, revealing more about the founders and the operators than previously known, resulting in investors asking the questions they should have asked all along.

 “Murder cannot be hid long; a man’s son

 may, but at the length truth will out.” — William Shakespeare, 1599

 My parents raised impressed this upon me: If I got in trouble (in school, around the neighborhood, etc.) they wanted to hear it from me first.
 If they found out from a third party, then I’d be in trouble for the coverup, in addition to the original infraction.